 - Location Theme Naming: All the August 2020 Nijisanji debuts (Akane Asahina, Sango Suo, Koharu Todo, Hisui Kitakoji, and Chigusa Nishizono) have names with characters corresponding to a cardinal direction/location.
 Asahina (朝日南) is South, Suo (周央) is center, Todo (東堂) is East, Kitakoji (北小路) is North, and Nishozono (西園) is West.

 - The third Palette single "Virtual Strike" is themed around this, with five different language versions (Japanese, English, Indonesian, Korean, Chinese), each sung by representatives from the corresponding branch.
+The fourth Palette single "Trial and Error" also has the same.

-- Spell My Name with an "S": While official English spellings are provided on the website, this doesn't extend to unit names.
+- Spell My Name with an S: While official English spellings are provided on the website, this doesn't extend to unit names.
 In particular, the unit consisting of Akina Saegusa, Minato Fuwa and Kai Mayuzumi has been spelt "Meshers", "Meschers", "Mesherz" and more by fan translators.
 When they had a hand lotion collaboration the name was written as "Mesher's".
 Incidentally, the name originates from the highlights in the members' hair, the Japanese term for which comes from the French word mèche.

 - The largest of these tournaments is the annual Mario Kart 8 tournament originally organised by Touya Kenmochi.
 For the 3rd iteration in 2020, 77 members participated, or nearly three-quarters of the Japanese branch.

 - The Nijisanji Koshien in 2020 was a tournament played in Live Powerful Pro Baseball, involving six teams with characters based on Nijisanji livers.
 The final holds the record for the Nijisanji stream with the most concurrent viewers at over 190,000.
+The Koshien was run again in 2021, this time with eight teams and some of the international branches added to the draft pool, and a third time in 2022.